UTD-FAST-Lab/Sugarlyzer/README.md

 # Sugarlyzer

+Sugarlyzer is a framework for performing static analysis using off-the-shelf bug finders on C software product lines.

 # Prerequisites
-This application is written for Python version >= 3.10.0.
+This application is written for Python version 3.10.0.
+We suggest using PyEnv to manage multiple Python versions.
 Furthermore, Sugarlyzer runs its analyses in Docker containers in order to maintain consistent environments across runs, so you must have a working Docker installation.
-We suggest using PyEnv to manage multiple python versions.

-# Usage
+# Setup

 We recommend creating a virtual environment for Sugarlyzer.
 To do so, run

 `python -m venv <name_of_virtual_environment>`

-where 'python' points to a python 3.10.0 or higher installation.
+where 'python' points to a python 3.10.0 installation (note that this may be `python3` on your system.
 This will create a new folder.
 If, for example, you named your virtual environment 'venv', then you can activate it as follows:

 `source ./venv/bin/activate`

+Your shell prompt should now have a prefix with the name of the virtual environment.
+Now, when you install dependencies, they will be installed into this virtual environment instead of globally.

 In order to install Sugarlyzer's dependencies, from the root directory of the repository, run